Kuratoro/zk.zettel.page/zettelkasten.md

 The Zettelkasten method enables users to store and organize knowledge, extend their memory, and generate new connections and ideas.

-Although it can have many applications, the version that is mainly referred to is the one developed by the prolific German social theorist, **Niklas Luhmann**, who viewed it as a "partner" in his writing process.[^1]
+The original system that we refer to is one developed by the prolific German social theorist, **Niklas Luhmann**, who viewed it as a "partner" in his writing process.[^1]

 [^1]: Luhmann's [explanation](https://luhmann.surge.sh/communicating-with-slip-boxes)